PhilipVigus/Learning-Notes/web/dns.md

 5. The ANS knows the full IP address for the full query, which is returned to the recursive resolver.
 6. The resolver tells the browser the IP, which sends a request to the website using it to retrieve its content.

 Caching is also a hugely important aspect of this process.
 At each stage listed above, the relevant server maintains a cache of the most common queries.
 This means that for commonly requested queries, the process can be significantly short-circuited.
+Browsers and computers themselves also maintain caches.